 I love the different cultures that I come from and love listening to the stories from the Stolen Generation Elders, especially on our long trips together and when they visit the organisation.

-I am originally from South West WA and moved to Broome April 2018.
+I am originally from NSW and moved to Broome in 2017.

 Some of my interests include travelling, learning about different places and cultures and gaining new experiences.